-David is a recognized leader in the industry in China and a pioneer in the field of strategic corporate communications.
-In addition, David is called upon by regional and global media as an analyst and commentator on business in China, and contributes to publications including Foreign Policy, The Holmes Report, The Fletcher Forum on World Affairs, EuroBiz, Media, AdAge magazine, and WARC.
-David is the author of Making the Connection: The Peaceful Rise of China’s Telecommunications Giants.
-David’s new book, Public Relations in China: Building and Defending Your Brand in the PRC, was published by Palgrave in 2015.
+In addition, David is called upon by a range of media as an analyst and commentator on business in China, and contributes to publications including Foreign Policy, The Holmes Report, The Fletcher Forum on World Affairs, EuroBiz, Media, AdAge magazine, and WARC, and served for over a decade as Editorial Advisor for the China Economic Quarterly.

 Prior to joining Allison+Partners, David spent seven years as President and Chief Executive Officer of Wolf Group Asia (WGA), a Beijing-based strategic corporate communications advisory firm.
-Serving clients including Discovery Networks, Motorola Mobility, Google, Foxconn, Blizzard, AOL, About.com and Irdeto, WGA won both client and industry accolades and was named Asia-Pacific Boutique Consultancy of the Year for 2012 by SABRE/Holmes Report.
+WGA won both client and industry accolades and was named Asia-Pacific Boutique Consultancy of the Year for 2012 by SABRE/Holmes Report

 Before starting WGA in 2005, David led the Asia-Pacific Technology Practice for Burson-Marsteller, leading a team of nearly 50 professionals in offices in Beijing, Shanghai, Guangzhou, Hong Kong, Seoul, Tokyo, Singapore, and Sydney.
 David took the Asia-Pacific post after having founded B-M’s Technology Practice in China in 2000, growing it into China’s largest technology, media, and telecommunications public relations organization and winning a dozen major industry awards for client work.